iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 Using the employee salary from the previous question, we can find this answer using a sub-query in the **WHERE** clause.
-I added a sub-query to the select statement to also show the manager salary for reference.
+I added a sub-query to the select statement to also show the manager's salary for reference.

 ````sql
 SELECT